 The Academic Regulations Committee has been established to review and to take action on students' requests for waiver of academic regulations and policies.
 Students may petition to this committee when, in the student's opinion, a particular academic regulation or policy is not applicable in a specific situation.
-The Academic Regulations Committee forms are available from the office of the Dean of Students.
+Contact the Admissions and Records Office for procedures.